 ECEPTS Apprenticeships recast entry-level ECE positions from being “dead-end jobs” to being on-ramps and springboards to well-paid careers in ECE and various related fields.

 By assuring increased compensation as milestones are achieved, ECEPTS Apprenticeships begin to address the tension between increased ECE professional requirements and lagging wages.

 By creating accessible pathways to positions of greater responsibility and income, ECEPTS Apprenticeships help ensure workforce diversity across every level of the ECE career ladder.

 Quality ECE For All Children

-ECEPTS Apprentices receive training and preparation necessary to develop strong teacher-child relationships, which are critical in achieving optimal social, emotional, and learning outcomes.
+ECEPTS Apprentices receive training and preparation necessary to develop the strong teacher-child relationships, that are essential in achieving optimal social, emotional, and learning outcomes.

 Strengthening Other Fields

 ECEPTS Apprentices who later enter other fields (e.g., elementary education, early intervention, healthcare) increase the capacity of those industries because of the foundation in child development and early learning that they bring to their professional roles.

 Wherever their careers lead, ECEPTS Apprentices will be better prepared and more successful because of the knowledge, skills, and competencies gained through their apprenticeship experience.

 Originally developed in partnership with the Early Educator Training Center of the Service Employees International Union, ECEPTS Apprenticeships aim to recast entry level positions in early care and education from being seen as “dead-end jobs” to being on-ramps and springboards to well-paid careers in ECE and a variety of related, respected fields.
 ECEPTS apprenticeship models address existing education and training gaps by offering innovative, multi-level programs designed to support the success of working adults with structured on-the-job learning, coaching and mentoring, coordinated college coursework with academic supports, professional learning communities, and increased compensation.